 - For more on Special Branch cooperating with True Spies, see Eveline Lubbers, BBC True Spies series: Police happy to disclose information when it suits them, SpecialBranchFiles.uk project, 24 March 2016.

 - 30 July 2018: final ruling that real name cannot be published.

 - 9 July 2018: provisional decision to restrict real name announced with open version of application released.
 It was also directed that any objections to Mitting's intention to grant the restriction order to be made by 20 July 2018.

 - 7 June 2018: cover name and target groups released.

-- 22 March 2018: Mitting minded to restrict real name; publication of cover name to take place.
-It was revealed that HN67 has Parkinson's disease:
+- 22 March 2018: Mitting minded to restrict real name; publication of cover name to take place, as detailed above.

 - 20 Feb 2018: directions issued that applications for restriction orders to be submitted by end of Feb 2018.

 - Email to core participants, '20180607_UCPI_to_all_CPs_HN67_HN68_HAB_CP19', Undercover Policing Inquiry, 7 June 2018, referencing update of the webpage UCPI.org.uk/cover-names.